guiomar/app-bad-channels/README.md

 ## Output

-The output file is a MEG file in `.fif` format with its channels detected as "bad" by this App are marked as "bad" in `mne.info` and `html` report.
+The output file is a channels.tsv BIDS compliant with channels marked bad and an `html` report.